 Natural remedies for dry eyes at night

 There are many over-the-counter remedies that relieve the irritation of dry eyes at night.
 Also, if you address the symptoms related to dryness during the day, you can limit the irritation of dry eyes at night.

-Start with lubricating tears, gels and ointments.
+Start with lubricating tears, gels, and ointments.
 Follow the instructions carefully.
 If you’d like to help preserve moisturizing tears at night, choose a viscous eye gel that is meant to coat the eye at night.
-The thickness could interfere with clear vision and should be applied at bedtime.
+The thickness could interfere with a clear vision and should be applied at bedtime.